beamable/BeamableProduct/cli/cli/Docs/Guides/6_Microservice-Debugging.md

 If you run your service with hot reload enabled, then your code will be recompiled automatically as you make changes to your code, and your running service won't need to restart.

 Unfortunately, JetBrains Rider has limited hot reload support out of the box.
 With that in mind, this guide will assume that if you want to use hot reload, you'll be using the CLI.
-The Beam CLI has support for hot reload, but you can also use the vanilla dotnet CLI.

 Not all types of source code changes will work with hot reload.
 Only changes to the `.cs` files will be acceptable.
 No changes to the `.csproj` or other build-time configuration options will be reloaded.